-Still using PRI for your business’s phones?
+Still using PBX, a Key System or PRI for your business’s phones?
 Time to upgrade to SIP trunking.
 Here’s why.

 Flexibility and cost-effectiveness

 To illustrate this, let’s compare SIP trunking to the most popular legacy voice solution, PRI.
 PRI voice connections are physical.
 More specifically, they’re copper wires that can be used to create voice channels in increments of 23—and only 23.
 But what if you need 27 channels?
 While partial PRIs do exist, they’re hard to find these days and aren’t necessarily cost-effective.
 Chances are you’ll need to get an additional 23 channels, even though 19 of them will remain unused.
 Let’s say your business has three locations across Canada.
 What if you need 15 channels in one location, 30 in the second and 12 in the third?
 That’s 57 channels you’ll use and 35 you won’t—but will still have to pay for.

 Conversely, SIP voice connections are virtual, which means you can add or subtract as many channels as you need at any location for however long you need them—and that’s without the assistance of a technician, which adding PRI connections requires.
 The ability to control the number of channels you need at any given time reduces the possibility of paying for superfluous connections and is particularly useful if your organization suddenly requires more channels due to seasonal spikes in business or because of a single extraordinary circumstance.

 As mentioned, SIP technologies, like SIP trunking, are designed to carry voice, video and instant messaging traffic in real time over IP networks, eliminating the need to manage separate voice and data networks.
 By consolidating so much of your business’s communication needs in one solution and simplifying your IT infrastructure, you can refocus your IT resources on tasks that more directly benefit your business’s bottom line.